whirvis/Whirvis/README.md

 I'm open to collaborate with anyone who would like to collaborate with me!
 If you are interested in working on any of these projects, give me a quick shout at <a href="mailto:swhirvis@ardenus.org">whirvis@ardenus.org</a>.
-I'd love to form a team for these organization!
-I can be reached on Discord as well at ``Whirvis#0001``.
+I'd love to form a team for these organizations!
+I can also be reached on Discord at ``Whirvis#0001``.
 I'm actually online quite often over there!
 I don't mind pings from strangers, so long as they aren't spam ;)